 We're back with our series Inside Atlanta—each week, we sit down with influential locals to talk about what Atlanta means to them.
-Today we’re chatting with Chip Grabow, the founder of Decatur-based craft coffee company, Radio Roasters.
+Today we’re chatting with Chip Grabow, the founder of Decatur-based craft coffee company, Radio Roasters, based on one of the city's most walkable neighborhoods.
 You may have heard Grabow on NPR back in the day, or familiar with his other work on CNN and other networks.
 After hopping from Washington DC to Los Angeles to Portland, Oregon Grabow and his wife planted roots in Atlanta.

 After noticing a void in the craft coffee scene he decided to step up to the plate and got to roasting and brewing his own beans.
 His new passion is roasting single-origin coffee and distributing it nationwide.
 When he’s not bringing home the roasted beans he’s out exploring Atlanta with his wife.
 Today we get a tour of The Big Peach led by Grabow himself.